twilio-professional-services/flex-project-template/plugin-flex-ts-template-v2/src/feature-library/conversation-transfer/README.md

 workerSidsInConversation - string array of workers in the conversation
 ```

-A sample workflow showing how to route to the agent, queue and ignore agents in the conversation is [here](example-taskrouter-workflow.json):
+A sample workflow showing how to route to the agent, queue and ignore agents in the conversation is [here](example-taskrouter-workflow.json).
+It is recommended to name this workflow "Chat Transfer".

+With the workflow setup, we need to update the serverless function environment variable

+> TWILIO_FLEX_CHAT_TRANSFER_WORKFLOW_SID

+with the new workflow SID for conversation transfers.
+If your workflow name begins with "Chat Transfer", the `npm install` script, `npm run generate-env` script, and the included CI scripts will automatically populate this SID for you.

 ## Implementation Notes